Insights / A Look At Software Development Culture

 It can be difficult for management to address this need.
 Companies typically have a limited portfolio of applications and technologies in use.
 Often, the programmers who develop a business application will be asked to become the main support person for the system thereafter, rather than being reassigned to something totally new and different.
 In cases like this, your risk is high that the great developer you've trained and groomed may go looking elsewhere for employment.
 Your developers have options in the marketplace and they know it.

-Key Takeaway: The typical company strategies for employee professional development don’t fit the software development culture.
-Rewarding software developers means that you continuously expose them to new and different technology challenges.
+Key Takeaway: The typical strategies for employee professional development don’t fit the software development culture.
+Rewarding software developers means continuously exposing them to new and different technology challenges.
 Many companies are not equipped to do this.
-Software development companies like to cross train staff across different projects and clients, creating a variety of experiences for their programming staff.
+Software development companies like to cross-train staff across different projects and clients, creating a variety of experiences for their programming staff.

 Key Takeaway: Most companies cannot justify and perpetually maintain the appropriate tools needed for a software development team.
 However, companies whose core business is developing software can justify the spending and infrastructure commitment.